Veterinarian says both pigs, caregivers suffered in antibiotic-free study

 “The pigs recovered and the people involved with the trial were excited to be taking care of the pigs correctly,” he reported.
 “It was such a turnaround in the pig population as well as in the mood of the staff.”

 The PPRS virus poses a major threat to any swine herd, but it’s particularly costly when pigs are raised without antibiotics.
 The virus knocks out a pig’s immune system and “opens the door for secondary pathogens to cause problems,” Dee said.

 “We recovered from these (antibiotic-free) pigs many, many diseases.
 The main message is that when pigs are sick [from bacterial infections], they need to be treated with antibiotics,” which he described as a valuable tool in the veterinarian’s toolbox.
 “Use them when needed and justified with diagnostics,” he added.

 He supports FDA’s expanded use of the veterinary feed directive (VFD), which requires veterinarians to be involved with using any feed-grade antibiotics deemed by FDA to be medically important to humans.

-“This has made us better stewards of microbial use,” he says, referring to the VFD.
-“You have to improve your management skills to correctly set up facilities and environment to help the welfare of the animals.
-It’s also allowed us to rely on veterinarian prescription use of injectable and water solubles so the veterinarian has more input into how medications are used.”
+“This has made us better stewards of microbial use,” he said, referring to the VFD.
+“You have to improve your management skills to correctly set up facilities and the environment to help the welfare of the animals.
+The VFDs have also allowed us to rely on veterinarian prescription use of injectable and water solubles so the veterinarian has more input into how medications are used.”